daemontus/artifact_cav2021/README.md

 Everything is open-source and available with the permissive MIT License.

 The implementation is used (with additional modifications) in our tool [AEON](https://biodivine.fi.muni.cz/aeon), which you can also use to visualize and modify the Boolean networks included in this artifact.
 To simply open and modify the `.aeon` files (for example by changing the Boolean update functions for individual variables), you can use the online interface available directly on the website.
 To also compute and visualise the BSCCs using AEON, you will need a native *compute engine* that AEON can connect to (download link for which can be found in the online interface).
 A full introduction to AEON is beyond the scope of this readme, but feel free to reach out at `sybila@fi.muni.cz` if you run into any problems when using the tool.

+If you wish to modify the models without using AEON, you can simply open any `.aeon` file in a text editor.
+Here, every `$name: ...` line corresponds to a Boolean update function which you can modify.
+However, note that the remaining lines also encode dependencies between variables.
+So if you want to use a variable which was not used in the function before (or if you want to declare a new variable), you first need to declare it as a dependency of the variable whose function you are modifying.
+Easiest way to do so is by adding a `dep_source -?? dep_target` line anywhere in the file.
+Here, `dep_source` and `dep_target` are the names of the two dependent variables, while `-??` signifies that the dependency has no additional properties that should be checked before running the experiment (otherwise, the implementation also checks integrity of the functions with respect to the dependency graph, which is again beyond the scope of this readme).

+To run BSCC detection for you modified network, first run `cargo build --release` to make sure that all binaries are compiled.
+Then, execute `./target/release/algorithm_priority < path/to/modified/model.aeon`.
+An output should contain rough progress estimate with an approximation of the BSCC state count at the end.